AndreaFalanti/popnas/README.md

 To generate the environment, open your terminal inside the repository folder and make sure that the python in use is a compatible version.
 If not, you can install it and activate it through pyenv with these commands:
 ```
-pyenv install 3.6.9 # or 3.7.4
+pyenv install 3.7.4 # or any valid version
-pyenv shell 3.6.9
+pyenv shell 3.7.4
 ```

-To install the dependencies, simply execute:
+To install the dependencies, simply run:
 ```
 poetry install
 ```